-If a course is already in the upcoming fall schedule and you are proposing a curricular change, please contact Student Registration and Record Services to check feasibility of change for the fall semester.
+If a course is already in the upcoming fall schedule and you are proposing a curricular change, please contact the Registrar's office to check feasibility of change for the fall semester.

 Please be aware that off-campus approvals may take SEVERAL months depending upon the curriculum being proposed.
 Please plan accordingly.